 Tasks also include preparation and maintaining records for the Policy and technical advisory committee, and formation and management of other committees and work groups as necessary, and all costs associated with MRMPO meetings.
-This portion of the UPWP includes budget line items such as budget audit, staff travel and training, training needs analyses, and memberships in a) Personnel Team Management b) Budget / Expenditures / Grant Research & Writing
+This portion of the UPWP includes budget line items such as budget audit, staff travel and training, training needs analyses, and memberships in professional organizations.
+Work items include contract and records management, monthly review of expenditures, personnel and team management, needs analyses for future project work areas, Interagency Agreement review, etc. These activities are ongoing.
+Each work item is listed below with descriptions provided for select work items.
+MRMPO compliance with any USDOT rulemaking for MAP-21 would be addressed at least initially in this task.

+a) Personnel Team Management

-Deliverables: Self-directed work teams, job performance reviews, and trained, competent staff
+Deliverables: Self-directed work teams, job performance reviews, and trained, competent staff b) Budget / Expenditures / Grant Research & Writing